anoma/nspec/docs/architecture-2/engines/base.juvix.md

 Engine Environment

 :   This serves as the execution context for engines.
 In addition to the local
-    state, the local environment encompasses elements such as the mailbox cluster owned by an engine instance and a set of acquaintances—other engine instances known to the current one that can interact with it.
+    state, the engine environment encompasses elements such as the mailbox cluster owned by an engine instance and a set of acquaintances—other engine instances known to the current one that can interact with it.